Tiliquarugosa/OpenDRR/README.md

 # Reconstructed_Radiograph_Tools

-Hello and welcome to my honours project for Curtin University Bachelor of Radiation Science (Medical Imaging).
+Hello and welcome to my Honours project for Curtin University Bachelor of Radiation Science (Medical Imaging).

-This repository contains a set of tools for manipulating CT data with Python.
+This repository contains a set of tools for manipulating CT data to create digitally reconstructed radiographs (DRR) with Python.
 It was written in Jupyter Notebook using Anaconda Navigator to manage dependencies.

 #### perspectiveless_DRR.ipynb ####